 The harvesting operations would add large and small woody debris to the site.
 The site preparation and hazardous fuels treatments would remove some of the smaller material to create planting spots and reduce fire risk but would leave larger material.
 The DecAID advisor identifies the 30% tolerance level for down wood within early-seral stands as 2.3% cover greater than 4 inches in diameter.
-Due to the retention of 240 linear feet per acre of down wood greater than 20 inches plus the smaller existing down wood, the wood from tree tops and broken logs and wood from trees that may fall, there is predicted to be present in the units after timber harvest and post-sale activities down wood at the 30% tolerance level.
-This tolerance level is expected to be maintained in the units as the stands progress over time through the early and mid-seral stages.
+Following timber harvest and fuels treatment, there would be an increase in down wood over current levels due to the retention of 240 linear feet per acre of down wood greater than 20 inches plus the smaller existing down wood, the wood from tree tops and broken logs and wood from trees that may fall.
+These combine to create down wood at the 30% tolerance level as the stands progress over time through the early and mid-seral stages.